clicknium/clicknium-docs/doc/api/python/uielement/select_items.md

 **Parameters:**
     &emsp;**items [Required]**: list
-        &emsp;&emsp; options of the dropdown control, the control should support multiple selection
+        &emsp;&emsp; options of the dropdown control, The control should support multiple selections.
     &emsp;**clear_selected**: bool
-        &emsp;&emsp; whether need deselect the already selected options of target control, default is True
+        &emsp;&emsp; Whether deselect the selected options of target control or not, default is True.
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation.
-The unit of parameter is seconds.
-Default is set to 30 seconds
+The unit of parameter is second.
+Default set is 30 seconds.

 **Returns:**
     &emsp;None